danmar/cppcheck/clang-tidy.md

 Produces warnings which might be considered false positives starting with C++11 - see https://github.com/llvm/llvm-project/issues/54526.

-`readability-redundant-access-specifiers`<br/>

-Reports warning with the Qt `<access-specifier> slots:` syntax in class declarations - see https://github.com/llvm/llvm-project/issues/60055.

 `modernize-avoid-c-arrays`<br/>

 Produces warnings when `const char[]` is being used which is quite common in our code.
 Does not make sense to enable before C++17 when `std::string_view` becomes available.